mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 The next bandwidth reduction technique is _delta compression_.

 First person shooters often implement this by compressing the entire state of the world relative to a previous state.
-In this technique, a previous world state or 'snapshot' acts as the _baseline_, and a set of differences, or _delta_, between the _baseline_ and _current_ snapshots are sent to the client.
+In this technique, a previous world state or 'snapshot' acts as the _baseline_, and a set of differences, or _delta_, between the _baseline_ and _current_ snapshots are sent down to the client.

 This technique is relatively easy to implement because all the server needs to do is track the most recent snapshot received by each client, and generate deltas from that snapshot to the current.
 Similarly, all the client needs to do is keep a buffer of the last n snapshots received, so it can reconstruct snapshots by applying deltas on top of its cached copy of the baseline.